Our Excellent East Coast Adventure – Part 2

 I’ve written on this subject a few times over the years.
 Travelling light might be a strange concept for me to try and articulate given all the technology that gets packed with us and brought on our trips.
 Between Barb and I, we have with us no fewer than 5 mobile devices including my laptop.
 I know, it’s a bit crazy.

-But it’s my camera that has changed to address a long standing issue I’ve had about travelling light.
+But it’s my camera that has changed to address a long-standing issue I’ve had about travelling light.
 Photography, in some way, often ends up being a focal point for our trips, in many cases determining the actual places we go to and even the time of day.
-For example, Barb has got used to me saying over the years that I want to go to some place at dawn or dusk to get the best light for a photo.
+For example, Barb has gotten used to me saying over the years that I want to go to some place at dawn or dusk to get the best light for a photo.

 What ended up transpiring was a few months of watching dozens of hours of camera review videos on YouTube and in true fashion, documenting every possible feature including the weight of every possible new camera candidate.
 In the end, I ended up buying a new camera just about a month ago, the first new camera in about 6 years that was going to be the main one for these photos.
 My new Leica camera is now on the updated image at the top of my blog page and the most important part is that I’ve dropped a ton of weight on my shoulder with this much lighter camera and a much smaller camera bag.